Skip to content

 Our latest research into kettle brands has revealed the lack of eco-friendly kettles on the market.
 Unfortunately, there are very few brands in this sector with an ethical focus, with many companies receiving a poor score for their Environmental Report.

 Just under half of the companies assessed in our Ethical Kettles Ratings Table achieved a top rating for Environmental Report, with some companies having no report at all!
 To receive a top rating, companies must demonstrate a commitment to reducing their environmental impact by setting attainable, quantifiable targets for becoming more sustainable.
 This can include goals for reducing carbon emissions and energy consumption or increasing packaging recyclability.
+Research by Ethical Consumer found that most electric kettle companies have no publicly available conflict minerals policy — a significant gap given that kettles contain components including copper, tin and other metals that can originate in conflict-affected regions.

 Kettle brands and human rights abuses

-Despite the rise in public interest in ethical and eco friendly kettle brands, we found that some companies are still involved in human rights abuses within their supply chains.
+Despite the rise in public interest in ethical and eco-friendly kettle brands, we found that some companies are still involved in human rights abuses within their supply chains.
 For instance, the Australian Strategic Policy Institute named Robert Bosch GmbH, the parent company of Bosch, as one of the companies profiting from Uyghur forced labour.

 In China, more than 80,000 Uyghurs, an ethnic group native to the Xinjiang region, have been sent to detention camps to work for technology, clothing, and automotive brands.
 The Uyghur people are also experiencing persecution from the Chinese government for their religion and ethnicity.
-Due to the immorality of profiting from the exploitation of vulnerable peoples, Bosch ha been marked down in our Human Rights category.
+Due to the immorality of profiting from the exploitation of vulnerable peoples, Bosch has been marked down in our Human Rights category.

-Our advice: How to buy an eco friendly kettle
+Our advice: How to buy an eco-friendly kettle

-Unfortunately, there are no energy efficiency labels for kettles, so finding an eco friendly kettle can be tricky.
-Luckily, there are lots of tips you can use to find an energy efficient kettle, as well as other things you can do to maximise the energy efficiency in your home.
+Unfortunately, there are no energy efficiency labels for kettles, so finding an eco-friendly kettle can be tricky.
+Luckily, there are lots of tips you can use to find an energy-efficient kettle, as well as other things you can do to maximise the energy efficiency in your home.

 Finally, consider switching to a renewable energy supplier.
 By sourcing green energy for your home, you will have less reason to worry about your energy consumption.
 Renewable energy is derived from natural sources and is far more eco-friendly than energy sourced from fossil fuels, which produce high amounts of carbon dioxide.
-If you are interested in switching to a renewable energy supplier, have a look at our Ethical Energy Suppliers Ratings Table for the best picks.
+If you are interested in switching to a renewable energy supplier, have a look at our Ethical Electricity Suppliers Ratings Table for the best picks.

 Thousands of brands have been investigated by The Good Shopping Guide, and these have been evaluated and rated for their understanding of and concern for the Environment, Animals, and People.
 Every brand listed on our Ethical Ratings Tables has been examined in an article by The Good Shopping Guide.
 We have evaluated and analysed the claims made by thousands of brands regarding their business ethics and sustainability certifications.
 To learn more, click on any brand name.